Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 Notes:

-In the Bitcoin section we'll cover attempts to add scalability to Bitcoin, including payment channels used by the Lighting Network.
+In the Bitcoin section we'll cover attempts to add scalability to Bitcoin, including payment channels used by the Lightning Network.
 Then we'll move onto Ethereum scalability history and cover topics such as side chains, state channels, Plasma, rollups and sharding.
 Finally we'll cover Polkadot's approach to scalability and how it compares to the rollup-centric design and some ideas for future.
 At the end of the lecture, for the curious readers, there's be links for further reading.